13.13 Safeguarding Disabled Children

 Section 7 Responding to Concerns about Sexual Abuse by a Young Person

 7.1, There may be occasions where professionals become concerned that sexual behaviour is abusive.
-The professional needs to take into consideration the age/stage of development/disability before arriving at any conclusion.
+The professional needs to take into consideration the age/ stage of development/ disability before arriving at any conclusion.
 All possible explanations need to be considered.

-7.3 All referrals to Social Care regarding Child Sexual Abuse should be referred to the Solace Centre (SARC) and whenever possible a Consultant Paediatrician to be invited to be part of any strategy discussion.
+7.3 All referrals to Social Care regarding Child Sexual Abuse should be referred to the Solace Centre (SARC) and whenever possible a Consultant Paediatrician should be invited to be part of any strategy discussion.

 Section 8 Restrictive Practices